 of the approach for tracking a wide range of human

 motion in real time in unconstrained indoor/outdoor

-Liu Q, Wang W, de Campos T, Jackson P, Hilton A (2017) Multiple Speaker Tracking in Spatial Audio via PHD Filtering and Depth-Audio Fusion IEEE Transactions on Multimedia 20 (7) pp. 1767-1780 Institute of Electrical and Electronics Engineers (IEEE)
+Liu Qingju, Wang Wenwu, de Campos Teofilo, Jackson Philip, Hilton Adrian (2017) Multiple Speaker Tracking in Spatial Audio via PHD Filtering and Depth-Audio Fusion, IEEE Transactions on Multimedia 20 (7) pp. 1767-1780 Institute of Electrical and Electronics Engineers (IEEE)

 In object-based spatial audio system, positions of the